Stadion Hristo Botev (Plovdiv)

 The stadium hosted the 2000 Bulgarian Cup Final.
-In the past it has also been used as a home ground by other football teams from the city; Lokomotiv Plovdiv played their home matches on the venue during the second half of the 1979–80 season, as well as one match in the 2003–04 season.
-It was also used by Spartak Plovdiv for several games during the 1995–96 season.

 Since the middle of 2014 the stadium's reconstruction is on hold, due to the lack of financing.
 It is estimated that nearly €15,000,000 are needed in order for it to be completed.
 Since then, finances have been found and the reconstruction of the stadium is currently ongoing.
+The first phase of the reconstruction, which involved making the stadium suitable for hosting football matches, was completed in March 2023.

 History

+The story of stadium goes back in the early 1920s when priest Ausone (Henri) Damperat on behalf of the Saint Augustine College purchased a large plot of land in the quarter of Kamenitza, then east outskirts of Plovdiv.
+Due to following urban regulations, the terrain was almost expunged and a neighbouring cadastre plot had substituted it whilst half a million Leva being spent to acquire.
+In 1923 the pitch was inaugurated and by mid-1940s had been best sports venue in town.